laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

 The `split` method [has been updated to always return the requested number of "groups"](https://github.com/laravel/framework/pull/24088), unless the total number of items in the original collection is less than the requested collection count.
-Generally, this should be considered a bug fix; however, it is listed as a breaking change out of precaution.
+Generally, this should be considered a bug fix; however, it is listed as a breaking change out of caution.

 ### Database